Order

 Other modules utilize the same approach by adding their own handlers and enabling the processing of different messages that are specific to their modules.

-All webhook carry minimal information and required Adobe to fetch extra details from Fluent in order to complete processing the message received.
-The diagram below represents the flow executed for an order status update message.
+All carry minimal information and required Adobe to fetch extra details from Fluent in to complete processing the message received.
+The diagram below represents the flow executed for an status update message.
 It is possible to override certain parts of the code and extend its functionality.
 For example, fetching more details from Fluent and either saving it in Adobe or using it to drive extra logic.
 There are some events that can be leveraged to achieve this but if the events aren’t enough Adobe’s Commerce dependency injection is the recommended way.

 Order Events